 ]]>

-http://artisansonhand.com/?feed=rss2&p=1254 0 1254
+https://artisansonhand.com/?feed=rss2&p=1254 0 1254

-Upcoming Promotional Sale http://artisansonhand.com/?p=941 http://artisansonhand.com/?p=941#respond Sun, 10 May 2020 16:55:44 +0000 http://artisansonhand.com/?p=941 Featuring Elle of California’s collection of antique, vintage jewelry & collectibles.
+Upcoming Promotional Sale https://artisansonhand.com/?p=941 https://artisansonhand.com/?p=941#respond Sun, 10 May 2020 16:55:44 +0000 http://artisansonhand.com/?p=941 Featuring Elle of California’s collection of antique, vintage jewelry & collectibles.
 Specializing in estate collected Antique Asian ornaments, vintage Italian metal resin beads and design elements, vintage Czech glass, amber, sterling silver, semiprecious pieces, unusual objects, and more.

 ]]>

-http://artisansonhand.com/?feed=rss2&p=941 0 941
+https://artisansonhand.com/?feed=rss2&p=941 0 941